 Much has been written on the subject concerning what occurs immediately after there is a shooting.
 Let’s discuss it from there and even further down the timeline from shooting through investigation and perhaps criminal charges.
-Hopefully, this article proves not only generally interesting but also prompts us to ponder in greater detail our decision to carry a concealed weapon along with the potential consequences in using it.
+Hopefully, this article proves not only generally interesting but also prompts us to ponder in greater detail our decision to carry a concealed weapon along with the potential consequences of using it.

-Clearly then, if you make the initial call, the words you speak will be thoroughly analyzed and taken apart at a later date.
+Clearly then, if you make the initial call, the words you speak will be thoroughly analyzed and taken apart later.
 Many articles have been written on what you should and should not say at this point, and I don’t intend to explore this topic here fully.
-Remember though, that it is you who will say what you will say in those first few seconds immediately following the most traumatizing occurrence in your life.
+Remember, though, that it is you who will say what you will say in those first few seconds immediately following the most traumatizing occurrence in your life.
 Maybe you will forget what you have studied and react on adrenaline but just maybe, what you have read and given some prior thought to might help and come to mind.
 A brief statement and an alert that an ambulance is needed should suffice.
 The dispatcher will ask questions, and the answers should be to the point.
 The same will hold true as to what to say when the police arrive.
-The first on the scene are the uniform police officers, screeching cars, bright flashing lights and many of them.
+The first on the scene are the uniform police officers, screeching cars, bright flashing lights, and many of them.
 They may be agitated and nervous.
 The last thing you want to do is make the situation worse.
 There should be no weapon in your hand.
-The police are trained to take immediate control of a situation so let them do it.
+The police are trained to take immediate control of a situation, so let them do it.
 Follow their commands.

 If you have dropped your weapon, leave it where it is.
 The officers will secure the scene, and after that, all gun shell casings, weapons, and other evidence will be marked and photographed in place.
 The prosecutors will later examine in detail what the evidence reveals.

 “Oh, the shooters casings are “X” distance from an auto where he could have taken cover.
 Could he have retreated with safety?”